<AUTHENTIC TONKATSU ~ JAPANESE PORK CUTLET~>

 <Directions>

-3. Coat the pork with flour, then transfer it into the egg mixture.
-Place the egg-soaked pork on the bed of panko and press down to attach the panko.
-Make sure all sides are evenly coated.
+Lightly dust the pork with flour.Dip it into the egg mixture until fully coated.
+Place the pork onto the bed of panko and press firmly so the crumbs adhere evenly on all sides.

 <Miwa's tips>